durandtibo/batchtensor/README.md

 # batchtensor

-Functions to manipulate PyTorch tensors
+Functions to manipulate batches of PyTorch tensors